ronniross/llm-heatmap-visualizer/README.md

 ## 1. Python Script - Full Visualization - Qwen 3

-Here we utilized the 0.6b one. with 16 attention heads per layer and 28 layers, we end up with 448 individual attention maps.
+Here I utilized the 0.6b one, with 16 attention heads per layer and 28 layers.
+448 individual attention heads to be rendered.
-Since each mode have its unique set of configurations, for example bigger qwen 3 models have more layers and more attention heads, so be aware to adapt this when integrating into your frameworks.
+Since each model have its unique set of configurations, for example bigger qwen 3 versions have more layers and more attention heads, so be aware to adapt this when integrating into your frameworks.

 ```python
 # Step 1: Install required libraries